jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 While holding this shield, you have resistance to damage from ranged weapon attacks.

 Curse.
 This shield is cursed.
-Attuning to it curses you until you are targeted by the [[remove curse]] spell or similar magic.
+Attuning to it curses you until you are targeted by the [[Remove Curse]] spell or similar magic.
 Removing the shield fails to end the curse on you.
 Whenever a ranged weapon attack is made against a target within 10 feet of you, the curse causes you to become the target instead.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#SlippersofSpiderClimbing)[Slippers of Spider Climbing](https://www.dndbeyond.com/magic-items/4755-slippers-of-spider-climbing)